AdobeDocs/commerce-learn.en/help/merchant/introduction/3-1-product-types-options.md

 ---
-title: [!DNL Commerce] for business users - Product types
+title: "[!DNL Commerce] for business users - Product types"
 description: Learn about the [!DNL Commerce] product types and the options for each.
 topic: Commerce
 kt: 5767